· Mason Everett · Reviews · 9 min read

 User Experience

-Best in class for houseplant health
+Best in class for premium nutrient density

 Product Specs